-Andrew: I think you’re not supposed to, but I mean, legally, I think they tell you not to do that, but, um, All right.
+Andrew: I think you’re not supposed to, but I mean, legally, I think they tell you not to do that, but,

 John: we’re no different than most, but certainly we, uh, we did that.
 So we started super small.
 I think we only had 10 or 15 designs on the site.
 We only had, um, you know, a handful of, of rings available to us.
 And, you know, we were able to find some manufacturers that would also work on an on-demand basis.

 So we didn’t have to order stuff, you know, in bulk, in the beginning.
 And, uh, it worked out really well for us.
 So we were able to come up with unique designs and, um, just kind of start marketing.
 And that was really the beginning of the company.
 Was that marketing and just kind of getting the name out there using Facebook and Google, and then making sure we could back that up with great customer service and, and all the other good stuff that makes a good business.

 Michelle: Yeah.
 I think just to add to that too, there was also this element of how are we going to sell this in a different way?
 Like, what is manly bands?
 What is this brand?
 And so we started to match, try to match guy’s personality with a ring.
 And so that’s how we started coming up with our names and how we grouped the rings into different personality collections kind of help him get to his collection real fast.